This is an opportunity to remember all those who have died from epilepsy, across our social media platforms.

 You may want to decide in advance the words you would like to share, plus a photo if you would like to include one.

 Making a donation as part of this campaign is optional.

 We want you to be able to take part, whatever your circumstances, and to know that this campaign is first and foremost about joining together and sharing your memories.

-The cherry trees can be added to the dedication wall until Wednesday 19 May.
-But after this date, visits can still be made to view the cherry trees.
+You can add your dedication to the wall until Thursday 19 May.
+But after this date, visits can still be made to view all the dedications.

 Every story, regardless of when it happened, is precious to us and deserves to be told.

 The stories are of loved ones who have died from epilepsy.

 Those who have shared their story find it helpful to know that they are part of a bigger voice.
 Sharing a story can be a way of supporting others, who have been through a similar experience.

 Sharing your story with us can make a real difference.

 If you think this is something you can help us with, we would be keen to hear from you.
 For more details, please contact us on [email protected] or 01235 772850.